Network virtualization: External virtualization

 External network virtualization combines or subdivides one or more local area networks (LANs) into virtual networks to improve a large network's or data center's efficiency.
 A virtual local area network (VLAN) and network switch comprise the key components.
 Using this technology, a system administrator can configure systems physically attached to the same local network into separate virtual networks.
 Conversely, an administrator can combine systems on separate local area networks (LANs) into a single VLAN spanning segments of a large network.

 External network virtualization is envisioned to be placed in the middle of the network stack and help integrating different architectures proposed for next generation networks.

 Internal virtualization

-Internal network virtualization configures a single system with software containers, such as Xen hypervisor control programs, or pseudo-interfaces, such as a VNIC, to emulate a physical network with software.
+Internal network virtualization configures a single system with OS-level virtualization, such as Xen hypervisor control programs, or pseudo-interfaces, such as a VNIC, to emulate a physical network with software.
 This can improve a single system's efficiency by isolating applications to separate containers or pseudo-interfaces.